learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ### What's a Test?

 A lot of labs on Learn include tests that verify that the code you write behaves and produces the desired result.
-It's a sort of an abstract concept at first, but it's worth starting to understand, not only so you can be more productive on Learn, but also because Test-Driven-Development, TDD, is considered the most reliable methodology for delivering quality code.
+It's a sort of abstract concept at first, but it's worth starting to understand, not only so you can be more productive on Learn, but also because Test-Driven-Development, TDD, is considered the most reliable methodology for delivering quality code.

-Imagine needing to write a method, `current_age_for_birth_year`, the purpose is to figure out how old a person currently is based on the year the person was born.
+Imagine needing to write a method, `current_age_for_birth_year`, the purpose being to figure out how old a person currently is based on the year the person was born.
 A method like this is probably used on the majority of social networks.
 I tell Facebook that I was born in 1984, the year is currently 2015, Facebook knows that I am currently 31 years old.
 Next year, without updating Facebook at all, because of this working method, Facebook will know that I'll be 32.

 Thinking about the example above, we could define the following requirement of our code.